 In case of a 3GPP RAN, an RRC Connection Reconfiguration may take place with the UE releasing the RAN resources related to the PDU session.

-During the this procedure, the (R)AN sends any NAS message (N1 SM PDU Session Release Command) received from the AMF in step 5.
+During the this procedure, the (R)AN sends any NAS message (N1 SM container (PDU Session Release Command)) received from the AMF in step 5.

-The UE acknowledges the PDU Session Release Command by sending a NAS message (PDU session ID, N1 SM information (PDU Session Release Ack)) message via N1 SM signalling sent over the (R)AN.
+The UE acknowledges the PDU Session Release Command by sending a NAS message (PDU session ID, N1 SM container (PDU Session Release Ack)) message over the (R)AN.

-6. [Conditional] If the (R)AN had received a N2 SM request to release the AN resources, the (R)AN acknowledges the N2 SM Resource Release Request by sending an N2 SM Resource Release Ack (N1 SM information (PDU Session Release Ack), User Location Information) Message to the AMF.
+6. [Conditional] If the (R)AN had received a N2 SM request to release the AN resources, the (R)AN acknowledges the N2 SM Resource Release Request by sending an N2 SM Resource Release Ack (NAS message (N1 SM container (PDU Session Release Ack)), User Location Information) Message to the AMF.

-Otherwise, the (R)AN just forwards the NAS message (PDU session ID, N1 SM information (PDU Session Release Ack)) from the UE to the AMF.
+Otherwise, the (R)AN just forwards the NAS message (PDU session ID, N1 SM container (PDU Session Release Ack)) from the UE to the AMF.

 7a.
-The AMF invokes the Nsmf_PDUSession_UpdateSMContext (N1 SM Release Ack, N2 SM Resource Release Ack) to the SMF.
+The AMF invokes the Nsmf_PDUSession_UpdateSMContext (N1 SM container (PDU Session Release Ack), N2 SM Resource Release Ack) to the SMF.

 8. The SMF responds to the AMF that the PDU session is released with an Nsmf_PDUSession_UpdateSMContext response.
 The AMF and SMF shall remove all contexts (including the PDU session ID) associated with the PDU session as well as any event subscriptions by the SMF on the AMF.